-If your other insurance changes, call your county worker.
+If you have other insurance, call the MinnesotaCare office.

 Section 12.
-Subrogation or other claim
+Subrogation or Other Claim

-This first paragraph applies to certain non-citizens in the Families and Children program:
+This first paragraph applies to certain non-citizen members in any MinnesotaCare benefit set:

 You may have other sources of payment for your medical care.
 They might be from another person, group, insurance company, or other organization.
 If you have a claim against another source for injuries, we will make a claim for medical care we covered for you.
 State law requires you to help us do this.
 The claim may be recovered from any settlement or judgment received by you from another source.
 This is true even if you did not get full payment of your claim.
 The amount of the claim will not be more than state law allows.